-The middle layer consists of 2 inches of pocketed microcoils.
+The middle layer consists of two inches of pocketed microcoils.
 These are used to improve air flow and provide some bounce.
-The use of these coils in a foam-based mattress is not common.
+The use of these coils in a foam-based mattress is not especially common.

-The transition or top base layer consists of 2 inches of 1.8 lb/ft density foam.
-The bottom base layer consists of 4.5 inches of 1.8 lb/ft density foam.
+The base layer consists of four inches of 1.8 lb/ft density foam.
 This 1.8 lb/ft density is slightly lower than the base layer(s) densities of both foam-based mattresses on average and Helix's main competition on average.